 |Juvenile Arrest Rate Trends

-The juvenile Property Crime Index arrest rate in 2010 was at its lowest point since at least 1980.
+The juvenile Property Crime Index arrest rate in 2011 was at its lowest point in more than 30 years.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.
 The Property Crime Index includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.